#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 06:16 Yeah.

-06:16 Those kinds of projects, they're, they're fun, but they're also important, right?
+06:16 Those kind of projects, they're they're fun, but they're also important.

 06:20 Like if your work, if you work, if you work at a place where they say, you know, you need to use 10 year old technology and there's no opportunity to try new things like FastAPI and other others.

-06:42 And I think it's cool that the place you're working at allows that, right?
+06:42 And I think it's cool that the place you're working at allows that.

 06:59 Yeah.

-06:59 And you know, and there's a place for older technology as well.
+06:59 And, you know, and there's a place for older technologies.

-07:01 It's good to be well-versed in both and be able to move between it.
+07:01 Well, it's good to be well-versed in both and be able to move between it.

-07:04 But I mean, yeah, if you're, if you're just stuck in the past, then you either play it, like you said, get a lot of people that are afraid of change or are really wanting that change and they're dissatisfied with the fact that they can't get it.
+07:04 But I mean, yeah, if you're if you're just stuck in the past, then you either, like you said, get a lot of people that are afraid of change or are really wanting that change.

-07:38 It's like a term in the software industry about this, this constant churn that's like going too quick and especially not appreciating stuff that's been around, it's called JavaScript.
+07:38 It's like a term in the software industry about this constant churn that's like going too quick and especially not appreciating stuff that's been around.

 07:51 JavaScript is the embodiment of shiny object syndrome.

-07:54 I'm not bashing on JavaScript per se, but the life cycle of some of these frameworks is just so brief, you know, it's nuts.
+07:54 I mean, I'm not bashing on JavaScript per se, but the life cycle of some of these frameworks is just so brief.

 08:04 I remember that.